Augie Nieto: Augie's Quest

 In March 2005, Nieto was diagnosed with amyotrophic lateral sclerosis, more commonly known as Lou Gehrig's disease.
 After diagnosis, he partnered with the Muscular Dystrophy Association (MDA) and created "Augie's Quest" with the sole purpose of finding a cure for ALS.
 Funds he raised went completely to research, as administrative costs were covered by MDA.
 In 2014, Augie's Quest officially transitioned from MDA to the ALS Therapy Development Institute, a non-profit biotech and in 2018, Augie's Quest to Cure ALS became a stand-alone non-profit.
 Since 2006, Augie's Quest and ALS TDI have raised over $150 million for research under Augie's leadership.

 Five for Fighting song

 In 2009, John Ondrasik of Five for Fighting wrote a song in Nieto's honor on his album Slice to help raise awareness and funds for Augie's Quest.

 Sponsors

 Corporate sponsors of Augie's Quest have included Crunch Fitness, Orangetheory Fitness, Zumba, Shea Homes, ClubCorp, Life Time Fitness, LA Fitness, Curves, Safeway, Oakley, Jenny Craig, Life Fitness, and Equinox, among other companies.

 Awards

 Nieto received the EY Supporter of Entrepreneurship Award for the Orange County Region in 2007.

-In 2008, he was given the President's Award by the National Association of Hispanic Journalists (NAHJ).
-Then NAHJ President Rafael Olmedia cited Nieto as someone who put a "Latino face on an American story."

 In September 2015, he received the fitness industry's top honor, the Club Industry Lifetime Achievement Award.